BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 # Milestones on the road to TCR

-Based on my gap assessment, I have written down a few training goals to work towards.
+Based on my gap assessment, I have written down asometraining goals to work towards.
 Some small and some bigger milestones along the way to TCR.
 This will help me monitor my progress while also keeping me motivated.
 By reaching these milestones, I believe I will be well prepared to reach my goal of < 12 hours.

 Some of these goals might not make sense to you, but they all serve a purpose.
 Squatting more than my body weight won’t automatically make me an ultra goddess, but it will motivate me to go to the gym.
 I am highly motivated by numbers, and the only thing that really motivates me is progress and adventure.

 My biggest strength is probably my ability to notice and celebrate even the smallest gains.
 There is always something to learn from every workout.
 There is always motivation to be found if you look for it.

-**Green = Completed / current level.**
-**White = Not completed.**